 Customer engagement is hugely important and the evidence is in the numbers.
 According to Gallup, in the consumer electronics sector, engaged customers make 44% more trips to a retailer each year and spend more money compared to actively disengaged consumers.
 Engaged customers in the restaurant sector make 56% more visits each month than their disengaged counterparts.
 But how do you turn a casual customer into an engaged one?

 Build a Social Media Presence

 High customer engagement levels are often seen with businesses whose messages and personality resonates with customers.
-What makes your customers love rather than just like your company?
-And what makes them feel so positive towards you?
+Seo Agency New Zealand makes your customers love rather than just like your company and makes them feel positive towards you.
 These are tough questions to answer with just one ad campaign which is why social media is such an effective engagement tool.
 It gets you in front of millions of potential shoppers or clients.

 There are several steps to take to start building your social media presence including figuring out the demographics of your audience and figuring out what platforms they most spend their time on.
 You’ll also want to post consistently so that you seem reliable, dependable and there whenever your customers need you and communicate one-on-one to address their concerns and feedback.